 The best open-weight models in 2026

-Apache 2.0 licensed, 235B MoE, and the best quality per dollar across 100+ languages.
-If your users write in more than one language, this is the open model to beat, and the strongest option for African-language workloads.
+Apache 2.0 licensed, 397B parameters with 17B active, and strong quality across languages.
+If your users write in more than one language, this is the open model to beat, with a license that puts no strings on the result.

 How to choose between them

 Start with the license.
-MIT (DeepSeek, Kimi with modifications) and Apache 2.0 (Qwen) place no meaningful restrictions on commercial use or fine-tuning.
-The Llama Community License is workable for almost every company, but read it once before you build on it.
+MIT (DeepSeek V3.1) and Apache 2.0 (Qwen 3.5) place no meaningful restrictions on commercial use or fine-tuning.
+Llama 4’s community license is workable for almost every company, but read it once before you build on it.
+GLM 5.2 and Kimi K2.5 publish weights without a listed license in the catalog; check the model card.

 Then match the model to the shape of the work.
-Reasoning-heavy agents point to DeepSeek V4.
-Multilingual support points to Qwen 3.5.
-High-volume classification and extraction on a budget points to Llama 4 70B.
-Whole-document work points to Kimi K2.5.
+Top-end open quality points to GLM 5.2.
+Multilingual traffic points to Qwen 3.5.
+Whole-document work points to Llama 4 Scout’s 1M window.
+High-volume routes on a budget point to DeepSeek V3.1.

 The reason to choose open weights at all is ownership: fine-tune any of these on your own data and the resulting model is yours, not a dependency on someone else’s API.
 On Allocate the weights stay inside your isolation boundary and leave with you if you go.